“It was a dark and stormy night…”Opening sentence of Paul Clifford by Edward Bulwer-Lytton, 1830

 That’s not to say you won’t use elements of setting later, but if your location isn’t changing or you are staying within a certain place, it’s unlikely that you will focus as much on these details toward the end of your story or book.

 However, don’t forget to use these details in your descriptions because they will still illuminate the tone of your story as well as your character’s experiences within them.

-The setting is as much a part of the story as what your characters feel or do.
+The setting is as much a part of a great story as what your main characters feel or do.
 Setting can affect their behavior and play a role in the story itself.
 It can be a backdrop setting, or it can be a deciding factor in the outcome.